zhfe1993/EACoupledCF/README.md

 ## EACoupledCF
-This is about the code implementation of the paper EACoupledCF
+This is about the code' some introduce information  of the  EACoupledCF

 ## Citation
 '''